ursatile/css4eng/204-selectors-pseudo-classes-and-pseudo-elements.md

 Now, we have two rules: one says if the `href` starts with `"https://tvtropes.org"`, the link is red; the other says if the `href` contains `"wikipedia"` -- case insensitive -- the link is blue.
 So which rule wins?

-The short answer is: the last one.
-Last one wins.